Baby Baby (Corona song)

 "Baby Baby" is a song by Italian band Corona, released in February 1995 by ZYX Music as the second single from their debut album, The Rhythm of the Night (1995).
-The song was written by Francesco Bontempi and Antonia Bottari, and was originally a hit in 1991 for Italian project Joy & Joyce as "Babe Babe".
-Both tracks were produced by Bontempi under his Lee Marrow pseudonym.
-"Baby Baby" was successful on the singles charts around the world, peaking at no. 1 for five weeks in Italy as well as on the Canadian RPM Dance/Urban chart.
-In the UK, it peaked at no. 5 for two weeks.
+The song is written by Francesco Bontempi and Antonia Bottari and performed by British singer Sandy Chambers.
+The song was originally a hit in 1991 for Italian project Joy & Joyce as "Babe Babe".
+Both tracks were produced by Bontempi under his Lee Marrow guise.
+"Baby Baby" was successful on the singles charts around the world, peaking at number one for five weeks in Italy as well as on the Canadian RPM Dance/Urban chart.
+In the UK, it peaked at number five for two weeks.
 Two different music videos were produced for the song.

-In 2007, the Swedish dance group Sunblock made a cover of the song, which peaked at no. 1 in Spain and no. 4 in Finland.
+In 2007, the Swedish dance group Sunblock made a cover of the song, which peaked at number one in Spain and number four in Finland.

 Critical reception

 AllMusic editor Jose F. Promis described the song as the "aggressive" follow-up to "The Rhythm of the Night", naming it one of the standout tracks on the album.
-Upon the release, Larry Flick from Billboard stated that the song "steamrolls down a similar Euro-NRG Dance-pop path".
-He wrote "Although the airwaves are now flooded with similarly giddy fare, this jampacks a chorus that is insistently contagious—and it is voiced with a fullthrottle diva energy.
-To that end, both radio and club tastemakers should climb aboard early".
+Upon the release, Larry Flick from Billboard magazine stated that the song "steamrolls down a similar Euro-NRG dance/pop path."
+He wrote, "Although the airwaves are now flooded with similarly giddy fare, this jampacks a chorus that is insistently contagious—and it is voiced with a fullthrottle diva energy.
+To that end, both radio and club tastemakers should climb aboard early."
 Swedish Expressen complimented it as "at least as good" as their first single.

-Dave Sholin from the San Francisco-based Gavin Report said "It took awhile for some to come to the party on 'The Rhythm of the Night', but they were happy with the results.
-This pumpin', thumpin' follow-up will keep 'em dancing and create the same excitement".
+Dave Sholin from the San Francisco-based Gavin Report said, "It took awhile for some to come to the party on 'The Rhythm of the Night', but they were happy with the results.
+This pumpin', thumpin' follow-up will keep 'em dancing and create the same excitement."
 Alan Jones from Music Week described "Baby Baby" as "a storming house/Nu-NRG track that has already soared to the apex of RMs On a Pop Tip chart.
-If it charts lower than top five, I'll be very surprised".
-Thessa Mooij from Music & Media praised it as "an uptempo dance track which mixes a synth Europop sound and Corona's powerful R&B voice".
+If it charts lower than top five, I'll be very surprised."
+Thessa Mooij from Music & Media praised it as "an uptempo dance track which mixes a synthi Europop sound and Corona's powerful R&B voice."
 James Hamilton from the RM Dance Update declared it as "more squawking simple Italo catchiness" in his weekly dance column.